RfidResearchGroup/proxmark3/README.md

-# RRG / Iceman repo - Proxmark3 RDV4.0 and other Proxmark3 platforms.
+# RRG / Iceman repo - Proxmark3

 This repo is based on iceman fork for Proxmark3.
 It supports other Proxmark3 platforms as well.